y3owk1n/w8nc/README.md

 ## Supported Features

 -   Scheduled one off or cron based jobs
 -   Resume and pause the jobs as you need
 -   Allow retry if task failed
 -   Allow forward specified headers
 -   Request and response headers are saved in task for more information

 ## Roadmap

 -   Task management api
 -   Allow auth and access token for api access
-- Convert into a monorepo
 -   Dashboard console for admin
+-   Proper docs
 -   Dockerized the app for ease of self hosting

 ## Concept